top of page

 'Parasitica' is an artificial (becoming obsolete) paraphyletic division of the suborder APOCRITA that, until very recently, has been the accepted term to separate the so-called 'parasitic wasps' from the stinging wasps, bees and ants.
 The various families within this group may be less well known than their Aculeate relatives but, collectively, they account for well over three-quarters of the 7,800 or so British hymenopteran species.

 Although the members of the group as a whole are commonly referred to as 'parasitic wasps', the term is somewhat misleading as most parasites, such as fleas or mites for example, will cause their host a degree of discomfort, but would very rarely kill it.
-The larvae of most these wasps on the hand may well start life as a parasite, but apart from the gall-inducing species, will almost certainly end up killing their host as they develop, whether through starvation or from physically eating it.
-These species are parasitoid wasps.
+The larvae of most these wasps on the other hand may well start life as a parasite, but apart from the

 Before breaking the group down into families, it's worth noting that there are actually two distinct types of parasitoid - the first is an ectoparasitoid whose larvae develop on the outside of the host species, and the second is an endoparasitoid whose eggs are deposited inside the host’s body.